c-sanders/BoostAndQtThreads/README.md

 + Locating the dependency file.

-Once the suffix rule has ascertained the name of the dependency file, the next step is to locate it.
+Once the suffix rule has established the name of the dependency file, the next step is to locate it.
 But where should the make utility look for it?
 This is the job of the `vpath %.hpp` directive.
-This directive should list one of more directories which the make utility should look in for `.hpp` files.
+This directive should list one of more directories which the make utility should look in for any required `.hpp` files.

-When a particular target file is passed to this rule, the first thing that the make utility does, is work out which file is the dependency for the target file.
-It does this by consulting the relevant vpath directive, i.e. ../../include in this case. make then searches through the directories which are listed in the vpath directive, to see if it can find a file which will act as the dependency file for the target file.
-If a dependency file is found, and it is found to be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and dependency files just discussed) in order to update the target file.
+If the dependency file is found, and it is found to be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and dependency files just discussed) in order to update the target file.

++ Problem with this suffix rule and a workaround.

-Furthermore, this Makefile doesn't tell make know how to compile .moc files from .hpp files.
+A problem with this Makefile, is that it doesn't tell the make utility how to build `.cpp` suffixed moc files from `.hpp` files.
 To help compensate for this, the suffix rule makes a copy of the target .moc file.
 This copy has a similar name to the target file, except that the filename is prefixed by _moc, and the filename extension is changed from
 .moc to .cpp.
 For example;